12 Rules for Security Guards to be Safe in the Line of Duty

 Encourage them to update the pathway they follow often, make it as unpredictable as possible, and vary the guards' arrival and departure times and places.

-It is clear that you can't always be present to protect your staff - some shifts will take place outside of your working hours, and more often than not you'll have multiple workers in different locations at the same time.
-Keeping track of everything manually is simply impossible.
+It is clear that you can't always be present to protect your staff - some shifts will take place outside of your working hours, and more often than not, you'll have multiple workers in different locations at the same time.
+Keeping track of everything manually is simply impossible, but knowing your guards' position can help you react quickly and effectively in case of an emergency.

-However, there are certain tools that can help you make sure your guards are safe and on duty, with little to no manual work from your side - like PARiM's workforce management software.
-The following are just a few of the features that can help you ensure your security guards' safety at work.
+Fortunately, there are certain tools that can help you make sure your guards are safe and on duty, with little to no manual work from your side - like PARiM's workforce management software.

 The good news is that you don't even need to be on duty for this - geolocation makes it possible to automate the way you monitor your staff and get an instant report if anything falls out of plan.
 Automatic calls, NFC tags and GPS tracking are some of the ways you can do this.